2007–08 Malaysia Premier League

-The 2007–08 Liga Premier (2007–08 Premier League), also known as the TM Liga Premier for sponsorship reasons, is the fifth season of the Liga Premier, the second-tier professional football league in Malaysia.
+The 2007–08 Liga Premier (2007–08 Premier League), also known as the TM Liga Premier for sponsorship reasons, was the fifth season of the Liga Premier, the second-tier professional football league in Malaysia.

 The season was held from 17 December 2007 and concluded in 3 May 2008.
 A total of 13 clubs compete in a single group format.
-Harimau Muda, a feeder team project for the Malaysia national football team, joined the league as preparation for the national competition.
+Harimau Muda, a feeder team project for the Malaysia national football team, joined the league in preparation for the national competition.

 The Liga Premier champions for 2007–08 was Kuala Muda Naza.
 The club were promoted to 2009 Liga Super along with runners-up PLUS and third-place Kelantan.